index

 On an individual level, there are several actions you can take that will keep you from contributing to water pollution.
 When taking care of your lawn, make sure the products you use don’t have harmful pesticides or other pollutants.
 Clean up after your pets since animal waste contains pathogens and chemicals that seep into the water system.
 And when you’re disposing of household chemicals, like antifreeze, expired prescription drugs and used oil, do so at appropriate facilities like a recycling center or service station – don’t pour them down the drain or flush them.

-Consider a King Water Filtration System
+Consider a Freedom Water Systems System

 Whether you use municipal systems or well water, we’ve got you covered.
 And with no filters to change, no materials to add and a 10-year limited warranty, it’s one less thing to worry about.